Skip to content

 Yes.
 The Polymarket US exchange requires full identity verification: government-issued photo ID, Social Security Number, proof of residency, and a live selfie.
 This is a CFTC requirement.
 The international exchange has no KYC.

-Which states have blocked Polymarket?
+Which states have banned or blocked Polymarket?

 Can US residents access the international Polymarket exchange?